VLXE/Equia.CSharp.Demo/README.md

 You can get these values by contacting us at [VLXE](https://vlxe.com/contact)

 !!!
-Do not share or expose these values or commit them to a public repository !!!
+Do not share or expose this value or commit them to a public repository !!!

 ## Run any sample